 Organic cotton is a natural, class B fibre.
 Our cotton is grown just outside Izmir, Turkey without toxic substances, no pesticides, no chemical fertilizer, and no nasty chemicals.
 It is grown without genetically modified seeds, and it is of course, GOTS certified, which means that apart from being certified organic, it is grown by humans that are treated like humans.
 That means fair wages, no discrimination, and freely chosen employment.
+Our organic cotton is also only ever colored with organic dyes.
 We think it’s important not to take these kinds of conditions for granted, so using GOTS certified organic cotton is a must.

 Why is organic cotton a class B fiber and not a class A fiber, you might ask?
 That’s because cotton is a very fragile plant that requires more land and water than other natural fibres.
 GOTS certified organic cotton is a great step in the right direction for sustainable fashion, but as you know, we’re always moving towards a better goal.